teknowledgist/TeknowTools/AutoReboot/Readme.md

 #### Issues
 This is not a perfect system.
 - It doesn't control the system like SCCM or other tools, so a knowledgeable  local administrator can bypass it.
 (Of course, an admin can always do what they want, but that's a different problem.)
 I don't feel that most users are militantly against rebooting, they just need firm reminders and time to accept the inevitability.
-- Occasionally and for reasons I haven't figured out, the script does not re-enable NICs when they have been disabled.
-Re-enabling a NIC is not hard, but it does require elevated permissions and can't be done remotely.  :smile:
 - It is home-grown, so configurations/possibilities I don't know about or didn't think of could cause an issue.
 The developer is readily available though.  :grin: